mulinlab/3DCoop/conda_FAQ.md

 2. The 3DCoop environment can't be setting up successfully.

-   To make it easier to find out which software installation is making the installation process difficult, you can install them one-by-one.
+   To make it easier to find out which software installation is making the installation process difficult, you can install them one-by-one until the issue reproduces.
    ```
    conda create -n 3DCoop                               # Create the environment